Vector35/binaryninja-api/docs/dev/batch.md

 python3 ~/binaryninja/scripts/install_api.py
 ```

+Note
+???+ Warning "Tip"
+    If you have multiple python copies installed, you'll want to make sure to specify the full path to the correct python when running as shown above.

 This script adds appropriate `.pth` files so that your Python can find the Binary Ninja libraries.

 ## Our First Script